developer-zebra/developer-zebra-site/src/ehs/2-4/guide/features/index.md

 A device that is not in Secure Mode is considered to be running in Normal Mode.
 When in Normal Mode (the default), EHS will accept an unsigned config file and act on any configuration settings within it, as long as the name of the file and its contents meet [EHS specifications](../settings).

 ### Enable Secure Mode
-These instructions require ADB for communication with the device and OpenSSL for the creation of device certificate and private key files.
+These instructions require Android Debug Bridge (ADB) for communication with the device and OpenSSL for the creation of device certificate and private key files.
 If necessary, please install ADB and [OpenSSL for Windows]() before proceeding.

 &#49;.
 Create a device root certificate (`caroot.pem`) and private key (`privatekey.pem`) using the following OpenSSL command: